elastic/integrations/packages/o365/docs/README.md

 This integration is for [Microsoft Office 365](https://docs.microsoft.com/en-us/previous-versions/office/office-365-api/).
 It currently supports user, admin, system, and policy actions and events from Office 365 and Azure AD activity logs exposed by the Office 365 Management Activity API.

-## Configuration
+## Setup

 To use this package you need to enable _Audit Log Search_ and register an application in Azure AD.

 Once this application is registered note the _Application (client) ID_ and the _Directory (tenant) ID._ Then configure the authentication in the _Certificates & Secrets_ section.

-To use client-secret authentication, add you secret to the _Client Secret (API key)_ field.
+To use client-secret authentication, add you secret to the _Client Secret_ field.
+Starting integration version `1.17.0`, certificate authentication is no longer supported.

-To use certificate-based authentication, set the paths to the certificate and private key files.
-If the key file is protected with a passphrase, set this passphrase in the _Private key passphrase_ field.
-Paths must be absolute and files must exist in the host where _Elastic Agent_ is running.

-Add your tenant ID(s) to the _Directory (tenant) IDs_ field, then add the hostname that this tenant identifies to the _Directory (tenant) domains_ field.
-For example:
-- Directory IDs: `my-id-a` `my-id-b`
-- Directory domains: `a.onmicrosoft.com` `b.onmicrosoft.com`
+**NOTE:** Users upgrading from integration version `< 1.7.0` to `>= 1.7.0` must follow following steps:

+1. Upgrade the integration navigating via `Integrations -> Microsoft 365 -> Settings -> Upgrade`
+2. Upgrade the integration policy navigating via `Integrations -> Microsoft 365 -> integration policies -> Version (upgrade)`.
+If `Upgrade` option doesn't appear under the `Version`, go to the next step.
+3. Update the integration policy:

+    * Disable existing configuration (marked as `Deprecated`) and enable `Collect Office 365 audit logs via CEL` configuration.
+    * Add the required parameters such as `Directory (tenant) ID`, `Application (client) ID`, `Client Secret` based on the previous configuration.
+    * Update the other configuration parameters as required and hit `Save Integration`.

 ## Compatibility